PrestaShop/prestashop.github.io/content/news/posts/2026/PrestaShop-ospo-alliance-turning-community-energy-into-impact.md

 ---
 We recently had the opportunity to be interviewed by the OSPO Alliance to discuss what open source means at PrestaShop - and, more importantly, what we do to keep a long-running project healthy, collaborative, and sustainable.
 Open source isn’t a side track for us: it’s part of PrestaShop’s DNA, and it influences how we build, ship, and improve the software together with the community.

-In the [interview](https://ospo-alliance.org/ospo-stories/#Culture-&-Community:-PrestaShop-thriving-contributions-and-community), we focused on two concrete initiatives that help us scale that collaboration: Call for Contributions, to channel effort toward roadmap priorities, and the Wall of Fame, to make contributions visible and meaningful, directly for merchants in the back office.
+In the [OSPO Stories interview](https://ospo-alliance.org/en/ospo-stories/), we focused on two concrete initiatives that help us scale that collaboration: Call for Contributions, to channel effort toward roadmap priorities, and the Wall of Fame, to make contributions visible and meaningful, directly for merchants in the back office.

 ## OSPO Alliance and why it matters